julien040/anyquery/plugins/hacker-news/README.md

 ### `hn_user_posts`

-Find the last 100 posts of a user.
+Find the last 100 posts of a user from algolia.

 #### Parameters